 In this study, economists offered students of different ages money or trophies just before they took a test.
 Sometimes, the students got the reward first with the possibility that it could be revoked for bad performance.
 Sometimes, the students were only shown the reward after.
 So what did the economists find?
 Four really cool things.

-We don't always think of our attention as a budget, but it is.
+We don't always think of our attention as part of a budget, but it is.
 When we pay attention, we pay, literally.
 We allocate time out of a relatively finite portfolio of focus to concentrate on something we think is important or alluring.

-The trouble for many schools is that the incentive structure is set up to ask teachers to focus more than their students on standardized tests.
+The trouble for many schools is that the incentive structure is set up so that teachers focus more than their students on standardized tests.
 These tests are super-high-stakes for instructors and principals, where they can determine who keeps a job and where state resources are spent.
 But they are relatively low-stakes for individual students in the short-term, especially if those students aren't looking to go to college and don't care very much about a weak grade.
-This paper's clever conclusion is that we can manipulate lessons from economics and psychology to trick/bribe/nudge students toward spending more from their attention budget.
+This paper's clever conclusion is that we can manipulate lessons from economics and psychology to trick/bribe/nudge students toward spending more from their attention budget on these tests.

 We talk about the "attention economy" as if it's confined to the word of social media and advertising.
 But in fact, it's here, in under-served school districts, where the lessons of attention might be the most lucrative for the country.
 If we can buy their attention today, we'll all be richer for it.